 - After losing, do you feel you must try to win back your losses as soon as possible?

-- When gambling and you run out of money, do you feel lost, in despair and need to gamble again as soon as possible?
+- When you run out of money to gamble, do you feel lost, in despair and like you need to gamble again as soon as possible?

 - Do you gamble until your last penny is gone?